 Tzu Yi Wang

 We all know the general myths and stereotypes about Russia.
 People here own bears as pets.
 City streets are filled with wild animals.
 Russians are stone-faced and never smile; they are mean and aggressive.
 The bureaucracy and red tape is a soul-destroying nightmare and the endless paperwork is time-consuming, tedious and difficult.
 Efficiency often seems to be lacking.

 Coming from Asia (Taiwan), this is quite a big culture shock, because we are constantly striving for harmony and fast administrative efficiency, and all with a big smile on our faces.
 This is why when I apply to a Master’s program at HSE I was ready to be persistent in order to overcome the many difficulties I expected.

 I had previously studied at St. Petersburg State University and based on that experience I was ready to spend a great deal of time on my application.
 I was immediately surprised by the process for applying to HSE.
 When I first started asking the International Admissions Office questions, I was surprised that my emails were usually answered in just a few hours.
-The International Admissions Office helped my in filling out my application and later when I encountered some problems while applying visa, they helped me to resolve the situation and gave advice so that I was finally able to successfully receive visa.
+The International Admissions Office helped me fill out my application and later when I encountered some problems while applying for a visa, they helped me resolve the situation and gave advice so that I was finally able to successfully receive a visa.
 I was most surprised by the fact that almost every administrative staff member at HSE speaks fluent English and that everyone was ready to so willing to help.